-Parking may be located on a surface parking lot if it is determined by the PDSD Director to be impracticable to be located elsewhere and other options are not available.
+Parking may be located on a surface parking lot if it is recommended by the Design Professional and determined by the PDSD Director to be impracticable to be located elsewhere and other options are not available.
+The Design Professional and the PDSD Director will look more favorably on surface parking in the Greater IID, where densities are lower.

 - b.
-Parking may be located on a surface parking lot if it is determined by the PDSD Director to be impracticable to be located elsewhere and other options are not available.
+Parking may be located on a surface parking lot if it is recommended by the Design Professional and determined by the PDSD Director to be impracticable to be located elsewhere and other options are not available.
 If located onsite, parking areas must be located at the rear or side of the building. - c.
 Changes of use and expansion of existing structures may use the site's current parking configuration. - d.
-Parking structures shall be designed so that parked vehicles are screened from view through incorporation of design elements including, but not limited to, landscaping, pedestrian arcades, occupied space, or display space.
+Parking structures shall be designed so that parked vehicles are screened from view through incorporation of design elements including, but not limited to, landscaping, pedestrian arcades, occupied space, or display space. - e.
+It is recognized that projects may be proposed in Phases.
+In the event that Phase 1 of a project is unable to provided structured parking, temporary surface parking may be acceptable, if it is recommended by the Design Professional and determined by the PDSD Director.
+The applicant must demonstrate that there is a good faith effort to provide the structured parking in future phases.
+If, after five years, the temporary parking is still in place, the PDSD Director has the right to review the surface parking approval and grant an extension if warranted.